3.0 Prohibited Conduct (General Misconduct)

 3.5 Hazing

-5. Any activity that is intended to subject the individual to embarrassment or humiliation.
+• any activity that is intended to subject a person to embarrassment or humiliation;

 3.6 Sexual Harassment, Sexual Assault, Dating Violence, Domestic Violence, and Other Inappropriate Conduct of a Sexual Nature

 It is the policy of San Jacinto College to provide a campus environment free of sexual harassment, sexual assault, dating violence, domestic violence, and other conduct of a sexual nature that are hostile, unwelcome, or intimidating, or inappropriate on campus.
-The definitions of conduct prohibited by Section 3.6 are contained in the College’s Sexual Misconduct Policy and Procedure (Board Policy III.3006.D and Administrative Procedure III.3006.D.a – available at www.sanjac.edu/sexual-misconduct-policy).
+The definitions of conduct prohibited by Section 3.6 are contained in the College’s Sexual Misconduct Policy and Procedure.
 A copy of Administrative Procedure III.3006.D.a is repeated in this Student Handbook at Complaint Procedure 400.
 Students who violate the College’s Sexual Misconduct Policy are subject to discipline, including suspension and expulsion.

 3.7.1 Cheating, plagiarism, collusion, or other forms of academic dishonesty fall within the jurisdiction of the Instructional Affairs Division.
 The definitions of prohibited conduct are contained in the College’s Academic Dishonesty Policy, which is found in the Student Handbook.
 The Academic Dishonesty Policy contains a detailed explanation of academic dishonesty, prohibited conduct, sanctions, and procedures.
 While most academic dishonesty violations will be addressed by the Academic Dishonesty Policy, a charge may be referred to the Office of Student Rights and Responsibilities when the student previously was accused or sanctioned on two or more occasions.